facebook/create-react-app/docusaurus/docs/supported-browsers-features.md

 Note that **this project includes no [polyfills](https://github.com/facebook/create-react-app/blob/master/packages/react-app-polyfill/README.md)** by default.

 If you use any other ES6+ features that need **runtime support** (such as `Array.from()` or `Symbol`), make sure you are [including the appropriate polyfills manually](https://github.com/facebook/create-react-app/blob/master/packages/react-app-polyfill/README.md), or that the browsers you are targeting already support them.

+## Configuring supported browsers

+By default, the generated project includes a set of `browerslist` configuration in your `package.json` file to target a broad range of browsers based on global usage (`> 0.2%`) during production builds, and modern browers during development.
+This gives a good development experience, especially when using langauge features such as async/await, but still provides high compatibility with many browsers in production.

+The `browserslist` configuration controls the outputted javascript when running the `build` and `start` scripts so that the emitted code will be compatible with the browsers specified.
+The `production` list will be used when creating a production build by running the `build` script, and the `development` list will be used when running the `start` script.
+You can use [https://browserl.ist](https://browserl.ist/?q=%3E+0.2%25%2C+not+dead%2C+not+op_mini+all) to see the browers supported by your configured `browserslist`.

+> Note that this does not include polyfills automatically for you.
+You will still need to polyfill language features (see above) as needed based on the browsers your are supporting.

+> When editing the `browerslist` config, you may notice that your changes don't get picked up right away.
+This is due to an [issue in babel-loader](https://github.com/babel/babel-loader/issues/690) not detecting the change in your `package.json`.
+An easy solution is to delete the `node_modules/.cache` folder and try again.